Calathea care can be a challenge, but when you get the conditions just right… there’s little as rewarding.

 Calathea veitchiana Medallion

 Pictures rarely do this Calathea plant justice.
-Its leaves are heavily variegated, moving from green, to pink, to white, with ribbing and striping throughout.
+Its leaves are beautifully variegated, moving from an almost black to stunning inscribed pink leaves, with ribbing and striping throughout.
 Requires medium-to-low light to maintain its delicate color.

 A Calathea hybrid that’s sporty, with pink to white to green spears emerging from its central stems.
 The leaves are unlike any other and usually grow to around a foot each.